-This class will be of most benefit to any student desiring a career in the construction, mechanical, or manufacturing areas.
+This class will be of most benefit to any student desiring a career in the construction, drafting, welding, mechanical, or manufacturing areas.
 The module will focus on types of systems and how they work along with the fundamental skills needed, such as measurement, tool use, and shop and personal safety.
+NCCER standards are taught and certification is offered.